verana-labs/verifiable-trust-vpr-spec/spec.md

 ###### [MOD-CS-MSG-1-2-2] Create New Credential Schema fee checks

-Applicant MUST have an available balance (not blocked by trust deposit nor staked) in its [[ref: account]], to cover the following fees:
+Applicant MUST have an available balance in its [[ref: account]], to cover the following fees:

 - the required [[ref: estimated transaction fees]] in its [[ref: account]].
 - the required `trust_deposit_in_denom`: `GlobalVariables.credential_schema_trust_deposit` * `GlobalVariables.trust_unit_price`.